 If you have a working internet connection (and you will need remain connected to the internet to run NVIDIA GeForce Experience) you can click the NVIDIA GeForce Experience desktop icon (or App) to run the application.
-This will optimize your gaming settings for your GTX video card by downloading the latest settings from the NVIDIA cloud data center.
+This will optimize your gaming settings for your NVIDIA GPU by downloading the latest settings from the NVIDIA cloud data center.